e-money/em-ledger/README.md

 To better understand em-ledger, start with a [quick tour](docs/emd.md) of the `emd` command line interface.

-The [emoneyjs library](https://github.com/e-money/emoneyjs) is the recommended way for client applications to interact with em-ledger.
+The [@e-money/client.js](https://www.npmjs.com/package/@e-money/client.js) NPM is the recommended way for client applications to interact with em-ledger.

 _Please notice that it is highly recommended to use a [Ledger Device](docs/ledger.md) to securely manage keys._